Counseling and Personnel Services (MEd)

 8. The program is not official unless signed by both advisor and student.

-9. This program must be completed and degree awarded to apply for a rank change with the state of Kentucky.
+9. This program must be completed, and degree posted, to apply for a rank change with the state of Kentucky.
+Kentucky certified teachers who already hold a Rank II (and complete a total of 60 graduate credit hours) will be eligible for a Rank I upon completion of this program.

 Exit Requirements: To complete the program, students must have a minimum 3.0 GPA.
 No credit shall be accepted for carrying a grade lower than C (no C-minus).